PhD & Master's in Higher Education Graduate Programs in Virginia

 Doctorate in Higher Education programs include both academic and professional doctorate degrees.
 These are often designed for individuals who want to pursue potential careers in senior-level college or university administration.
 Typically there are in-person experiences (residency), comprehensive examinations and dissertation requirements.

-- Doctor of Education (Ed.D) in Higher Education: The EdD degree is a post-master's professional practice degree.
+- Doctor of Education (Ed.D) in Higher Education: The EdD degree is a post-master’s professional practice degree.
 It is typically structured to prepare students for potential careers in leadership and applied research in higher education.
-Doctor of Education degree programs might take approximately three years to complete, however, this may vary.
+Further, Doctor of Education degree programs might take approximately three years to complete.
+However, this may vary from school to school.

 - Doctor of Management (DM) in Higher Education Programs: The Doctor of Management degree is both a research doctorate, as well as a professional doctorate.
-Students may therefore focus on practical applications of management theory, as well as applied research.
+Thus, students may choose to focus on practical applications of management theory, as well as applied research.
 Due to their dual nature, these programs may suit those looking to pursue both positions in teaching and research, as well as administration.

 Upon earning a higher education administration degree, students may go on to pursue roles as postsecondary education administrators.
-These positions typically require at least a master’s degree.
-Employers may also prefer candidates who have experience working in the field, particularly for occupations such as registrars and academic deans.
+Typically, these positions require at least a master’s degree.
+Still, employers may prefer candidates who have experience working in the field particularly for occupations such as registrars and academic deans.